 Knows which food is my favourite?

-Is it chicken, veggies, beef or broccoli?
+Is it chicken, veggies, fruit, or broccoli?

-To whom can I share my passions?
+To whom can I share with passionately?

 How different flavours excite my palate